 Igal is a mindfulness-based psychotherapist (ACT, Satya) who specializes in psychedelic integration.
 He is also the founder of “Soft Landing” – a project that supports young people on their return to Israel from their post-army journey abroad.

-Nir is a transpersonal psychotherapist, phenomenological researcher and Director of Education in Impulse – Integrative clinical center.
+Nir is a certified transpersonal psychotherapist (EUROTAS), phenomenological researcher and Director of Education in Impulse – Integrative clinical center.
 He holds a Master’s in Transpersonal Psychology from Middlesex University (through the Alef Trust), trained in Hakomi body-centered psychotherapy and is a co-researcher in a neurophenomenological study about Ayahuasca and death perception in Haifa University.
 For his Master’s thesis Nir conducted a phenomenological study about the psychospiritual integration process that unfolds in the lives of Western mental health professionals who use psychedelics for personal and professional growth.